grafana/agent/docs/sources/flow/reference/cli/convert.md

 Nearly all [Promtail features](https://grafana.com/docs/loki/v2.8.x/clients/promtail/configuration/) are supported and can be converted to Grafana Agent Flow config.

-If you have unsupported features in a source configuration, you will receive [errors] when you convert to a flow configuration..
+If you have unsupported features in a source configuration, you will receive [errors] when you convert to a flow configuration.
 The converter will also raise warnings for configuration options that may require your attention.